louiebao/louiebao.github.io/_posts/2020-08-17-generating-arithmetic-questions-for-young-kids.md

 ### Generating arithmetic questions for young kids

 My kids are in primary school and in order to keep them occupied and stay away from the computer screens, each week I will generate a few pages of random maths questions for them to practise their arithmetic skills.
 I wanted to make this process as automated as possible so I don't need to spend time each week coming up with random questions.
-Below is an example how I achieved it using a bit of SQL and PowerShell.
+Below is an example of how I achieved it using a bit of SQL and PowerShell.

 **Step 1 - Setup**

 First I generated a pool of questions that contains all possible arithmetic (+-*/) combinations between 1 and 2048.

 ```sql